gabhinav0110/portfolio-website/content/project/multiscale-gpr.md

   image: "GMM_indiv_post.png"
 ---

-In this project,  we compare the abilities of ARD ker-nel, Gibbs kernel, additive GPR and a weighted mix-ture of GPs method in handling multiscale features us-ing synthetic data.
+In this project, we compare the abilities of ARD ker-nel, Gibbs kernel, additive GPR and a weighted mix-ture of GPs method in handling multiscale features using synthetic data.
 Application to real data is shownfor some time-series data of fish-catch, and sea-surface-temperature image marred due to cloud cover.